 Students should review their academic record on a regular basis using Stellic and SIO.
 Academic advisors will also review student academic records as an advising appointment topic.
-If course information is missing from an academic record, students should report this to their academic advisor.
+If course information is missing from an academic record, students should notify their academic advisor.